HallaSurvivor/Blog/_posts/2022-12-09-internal-logic-examples.md

 despite the fact that they _aren't_ globally isomorphic!

-From the perspective of the internal logic, the issue is that the isomorphisms over each $U_i$ are not compatible in the sense that
+From the perspective of the internal logic, the point is that the isomorphisms over each $U_i$ need not be compatible in the sense that
 $$\alpha_i \! \upharpoonright_{U_i \cap U_j} \neq \alpha_j \! \upharpoonright_{U_i \cap U_j}$$.

 <div class=boxed markdown=1>